Wainwright throws CG on 39th birthday, Cards top Indians 7-2

 TRAINER’S ROOM

 Cardinals RHP Ryan Helsley (COVID-19) threw a bullpen and will join the team on its upcoming road trip.
-St. Louis manager Mike Shildt expects Helsley to be activated early this week.
+Shildt expects Helsley to be activated early this week.

 UP NEXT